namjachingu/terraform-google-gke-cisco/README.md

 Furthermore, an application can be deployed on top of a Google Kubernetes Engine (GKE) cluster using Terraform.
 Hence the next step is to define the GKE cluster in terraform.

+Once the GKE cluster is defined and provisioned, the application is ready to be deployed in the cluster made.

+## Tools
+**Terraform**
 Terraform is an open-source infrastructure as a cose (IaaC) software tool created by HashiCorp.
 Using terraform, you can define and provide data center infrastructure using a declarative configuration language called HashiCorp Configuration Language (HCL).
 Using HCL, you define the infrastructure you want to be deployed, and Terraform will then execute those instructions.
 Rather than having to write the code to create the infrastructue, you define a plan of what you want executed.

-## Tools

 Modules defined in Terraform are a collection of resources.
 They can be referenced anywhere where the details in that module could be useful.